Hollywood strikes also paralyze American filming in France

 On the series side, in addition to season 4 of “Emily in Paris”, produced by Netflix, the postponement of which was announced in June, the production of Amazon Prime Video “Etoile”, which plunges into the world of ballet between New York and Paris, with in particular Camille Cottin and Lou de Laâge, is affected.

 Started at the beginning of the year in the streets of Paris, the filming of “The Walking Dead: Daryl Dixon”, the spin-off of the series “The Walking Dead”, with Clémence Poésy, for the American channel AMC, is the stop.
 Finally, season 2 of an unidentified American series is concerned.
-To these seven pending projects, we must add six other projects in pre-production, the schedule of which could also be shifted if the Hollywood authors and actors do not resume work soon.
+To these seven pending projects, we must add six other projects in pre-production, the schedule of which might also be shifted if the Hollywood authors and actors do not resume work soon.

 The impact is therefore not negligible for the French sector of the seventh art, even if it is much less affected than the British film industry, which is closely linked to Hollywood.
 Germany is also hit.
 At the historic Babelsberg studios in Potsdam, around 40 employees out of a hundred in total will be put on short-time working from September 1 and until March 2024, according to the German press.